LZappy87/toids_remove/README.md

 This script it's used to disable all 'to_ids' tags on selected MISP Events and then republish them the script is fully configurable through the keys.py file wich contains:

 misp_url            | URL of the MISP instance

 misp_key            | The API key needed to access the Rest API

 misp_verifycert     | If the MISP instance have a certificate (default: false)

 misp_client_cert    | The path of the certificate (default: none)

 misp_excluded_tags  | List of tags to exclude (need to be a list)

 maxtime             | Maximum time for the misp.search (in days, ex: 365d)

 mintime             | Minimum time for the misp.search (in days, ex: 365d)

-I've used this article as a base for the script https://www.vanimpe.eu/2019/09/24/tracking-false-positives-and-disabling-to_ids-in-misp/
+An idea developed from this article: https://www.vanimpe.eu/2019/09/24/tracking-false-positives-and-disabling-to_ids-in-misp/

 ## CHANGELOG
 ## v 1.0 (03/02/2022):